Allenkeys/Allenkeys/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on a budget app.
+- 🔭 I’m currently working on a qr code app.
 - 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on software development projects.
-- 💬 Ask me about frontend development.
+- 💬 Ask me about software development.
 - 📫 How to reach me on : LinkedIn
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: A forex technical analyst and a lover of football.